SysBioUAB/docking_benchmark/README.md

 The input and output datasets used in this study are publicly available and can be downloaded from Zenodo.
 Please follow the instructions below to access the data:

 1. Visit the Zenodo repository for this project: [Zenodo Dataset Link](https://zenodo.org/records/13757872)
-2. Download the dataset input/output files, which include:
+2. Download the dataset input/output files (28,3 GB compressed file and ~75GB uncompressed), which include:
    - **Input protein and ligand structures**: Prepared protein and ligand files
    - **AlphaFlow input files**: Input CSV and MSAs
    - **Figure datasets**: Datasets to reproduce the figures used in the paper